Nicola Serena di Lapigio: Works

 Nicola Serena di Lapigio wrote articles for many Italian and local newspapers, namely Tribuna, Rassegna Nazionale, Le Vie d'Italia and Rassegna Pugliese, where he was appointed co-director from 1909 to 1913.
 On the pages of this last newspaper, he published literary essays and reviews.

 In 1907, he published his work Cesaria (B. Lux, Roma), followed in 1909 by the collection of novels Piccole anime e piccole cose, printed in Milan by poublisher Casa Editrice Cogliati; the preface was written by Antonio Fogazzaro.

 After a period of stagnation, his passion for writing appeared again in the 1930s, when he published a new collection of novels titled Vecchi racconti.

 Panorami garganici

 In 1934, he published what is probably his masterpiece, the collection of travel memoirs Panorami garganici, which comprised both new and already published novels.
 The book, divided into nine chapters and including many pictures of Italian region Gargano, contributed to raise awareness on this area, which was then practically uninhabited.

-Serena di Lapigio had a strong passion for Italian region Apulia (lo Sperone d'Italia), which he knew very well, from Isole Tremiti, then a prison, to Monte Sant'Angelo, from the coast of San Menaio, to Foresta Umbra.
+Serena di Lapigio had a strong passion for Italian region Apulia (lo Sperone d'Italia), which he knew very well, from the Tremiti Islands, then a prison, to Monte Sant'Angelo, from the coast of San Menaio, to Foresta Umbra.
 In his writings, he merged his sensitivity to the nature of Gargano with the objectivity of the research of history.
 His prose is both elegant and clear.